Ser PFKNR en 2025

 Takeaways

-It rejects simplified portrayals of Puerto Rican identity as either celebration or suffering, instead holding both at once.
+This reference rejects simplified portrayals of Puerto Rican identity.
 As a storytelling approach, the project demonstrates that meaning can be spatial rather than linear, that cultural symbols can carry narrative weight without explanation, and that preserving tension can be more truthful than offering resolution.